 Notarization of Documents

-Notarization or notarial act is the official fraud-deterrent process of examining, certifying and record-keeping performed by a notary public or notarial services attorney that solidifies the important document as trustworthy.
-It is a requirement of many countries that personal or commercial documents originating from or signed in another country to be notarized before they can be officially used or before they can be legally recognized.
-Once notarized, a document will then have more legal credibility.
+Notarization or notarial act is the official fraud-deterrent process of examining, certifying and record-keeping performed by Notary Public or Notarial Services Attorney that solidifies the important document as trustworthy.
+It is many countries’ requirement to notarize personal or commercial documents originating from or signed in another country before officially using or before legally recognizing the document.
+Consequently, a document will have much more legal credibility once notarized.

-Why are we being asked to notarize certain documents?
+Why do we need to notarize certain documents?

-It is an assurance by a duly appointed and unbiased notary public that a document is authentic, that its signature is genuine, and that its signer acted without coercion or intimidation.
-A notary certifies that the person signing the document is who they claim to be.
-Furthermore, they attest that they signed the document in front of a notarial services attorney.
+It is an assurance by a duly appointed and unbiased Notary Public that a document is authentic, that its signature is genuine, and that its signer acted without coercion or intimidation.
+In other words, a notary certifies the identity of the signer and that they signed the document in front of a Notarial Services Attorney.

-A notary public is a person of integrity who is appointed to act as an impartial witness to the signing of an important transaction and to perform a notarial act which validates the transaction.
-A notary’s primary purpose is to prevent fraud and forgery by requiring the personal presence of the signer and satisfactorily identifying the signer.
-In Thailand, unlike other countries, only lawyers/attorneys have the authority to function as notarial services attorneys through the regulations of the Lawyers Council.
-For an attorney in Thailand to become a notarial services attorney, he must pass a special legal training course from the Lawyers Council in order to get a notary’s license or attestation.
+A notary public is a person of integrity appointed to act as an impartial witness to the signing of an important transaction.
+They perform a notarial act which validates the transaction.
+The act of notary is for the purpose of preventing fraud and forgery by requiring the personal presence of the signer and satisfactorily identifying the signer.
+Unlike other countries, in Thailand, only lawyers/attorneys have the authority to act as Notarial Services Attorney through the regulations of the Lawyers Council.
+For an Attorney in Thailand to become a Notarial Services Attorney, he must pass a special legal training course from the Lawyer’s council to get a notary’s license or attestation.